-Explicit, systematic phonics instruction is an essential part of a successful reading program.
+Explicit, systematic phonics strategy instruction is essential to a successful reading program.
 The primary focus of phonics instruction is to help beginning readers understand how letters are linked to sounds (phonemes) to form letter-sound correspondences and spelling patterns and to help them learn how to apply this knowledge in their reading and writing.

-Needless to say, effective phonics instruction builds the foundation for effective reading.
+Learning an effective phonics strategy builds the foundation for effective reading.

-Specific skills such as learning letters and segmenting words are important contributors in helping children learn to read words during kindergarten and first grade.
-Good, structured phonics instruction will include the concept of “phonemic awareness”, helping children to recognize that words are made up of a series of sounds.
+Specific skills such as learning letters and segmenting words are important contributors to helping children learn to read words during kindergarten and first grade.
+Good, structured phonics strategies will include the concept of “phonemic awareness”, allowing children to recognize that words are made up of a series of sounds.

 This knowledge sets the stage for learning spelling/sound patterns of the language and how they combine to make words.
-To become skilled, fluent readers, students need to learn letters and combinations of letters that represent the 44 different sounds of the English Language in written words.
-Phonics instruction teaches the spelling “rules”, patterns, letter-order constraints, and conventions to promote effective decoding.
+To become skilled, fluent readers, students must learn letters and combinations of letters representing the 44 different sounds of the English Language in written words.
+Phonics strategies teach the spelling “rules,” patterns, letter-order constraints, and conventions to promote effective decoding.

 Why is Phonics Important

-The findings of meta-analyses clearly demonstrate the benefits of phonics instruction for students in kindergarten through 6th grade and for children having difficulty learning to read.
+The findings of meta-analyses demonstrate the benefits of phonics strategy instruction for kindergarten through 6th grade students and children having difficulty learning to read.
 Children who are taught phonics systematically are better able to decode and spell and exhibit improvement in their ability to comprehend text.